flake9025/stack-helper/README.md

 - Primary Key type (ex: Integer, Long, String, etc)
 - a "Read" DTO used for read operations (ex: findAll, etc)
 - a "Write" DTO used for create/update operations (ex: create, update).
-  Itcan be the same as the "Read" DTO.
+  It can be the same as the "Read" DTO.

 It will produce a Web Controller and a Service Layer, with the following operations :
 - create